 Survey Minimum Sample Size Calculator

-You don't need to ask every person, this would be labor-intensive and quite expensive.
-Market research companies work to attain a high level of confidence, and a low margin of error while reaching the minimum quantity of recipients necessary.
+You don’t need to ask every person; this would be labor-intensive and quite expensive.
+Market research companies work to achieve a high level of confidence and a low margin of error while reaching the minimum number of recipients required.
 This is known as your sample size.
-You are sampling a certain percentage of the overall population to attain a result that provides a level of confidence to validate the results.
-Utilizing a widely accepted formula, you can determine a valid sample size that will represent the population as a whole.

 How Does Sampling Work?